keyasha99/post-install-config/README.md

 <img src="https://i.imgur.com/Tnzw365.png" height="80%" width="80%" alt="osTicket Post"/>
 </p>
 <p>
-Right where it says Welcome (your name), click on Admin Panel to switch over to the Administration Panel.
+Right where it says Welcome (your name), click on the Admin Panel to access the Administration Panel.
 </p>
 <br />